 Additionally, this report is informed by the Collective's work supporting states with their ARPA initiative planning, implementation, and evaluation activities and by our observations and analysis of state and federal ARPA HCBS activities.
-It builds upon the Collective's past work including, Efforts to Evaluate
+It builds upon the Collective's past work including, Efforts to Evaluate the Impact of ARPA HCBS Investments, an issue brief examining state evaluation approaches, and a summary of the work of the HCBS Sustainability Summit, which provided valuable context on sustaining the HCBS commitment fostered by ARPA investments.
+Both reports can be found here.

-The results

-presented here

-offer a critical,

-real-time

-assessment

-of state ARPA
+The results presented here offer a critical, real-time assessment of state ARPA HCBS initiatives.

-HCBS initiatives.